GoogleCloudPlatform/community/tutorials/vm-migration-with-stratozone/index.md

 ## Plan

-In this section, you will build application groups based on the dependencies, right-size assets, and perform a total cost of ownership (TCO) analysis.
+In this section, you build application groups based on dependencies, right-size assets, and perform a total cost of ownership (TCO) analysis.

 ### Create dependency groups